ppotturi/adp-documentation/docs/How-to-guides/how-to-deploy-a-platform-service.md

 - Once you have [scaffolded your project/service](https://defra.github.io/adp-documentation/How-to-guides/how-to-create-a-platform-service/), you will have a ‘[build.yaml](https://github.com/DEFRA/ffc-demo-web/tree/main/.azuredevops)’ in an .azureDevOps folder in your microservice repository in GitHub.
 This is your pipeline instantiation.
 In your chosen Azure DevOps project:
 - On the Pipelines page, either at the root level or under a Pipelines Folder name you defined/chose, you will find your Pipeline.
 - Your pipeline is convention based including naming.
-Your pipeline will be called the same name as your repository: “<your-service-name>”.
+Your pipeline will be called the same name as your repository: `<your-service-name>`.
-  - E.g: <projectcode>-<servicename>-api
+  - E.g: `<projectcode>-<servicename>-api`

 ![Pipeline](../images/pipeline-screenshot.png)